yannis300307/ESG_Engine/README.md

 ## Init the network

-To make an online game, you need to init the engine network.
+To make an online game, you need to init the engine's network.

 With this engine you can make a server at a very high level.
 To create and register a packet you need to give it a name and a schema.
-The schema is a string wich represent the datas stored in the packet.
-It's conposed of letters wich represent a data :
+The schema is a string wich represents the data stored in the packet.
+It's composed of letters that represent data types :

 s : string
 i : int (positive and negative)